TQLApp/TQL/specs/Plugins - Azure/003-Search.md

 - Open the app.
 - Enter the **Azure Portal** category.
-The **tql-rg/tql-ai** item and **tql-rg** item appear in the history.
+The **tql-rg/tql-ai** item and **tql-rg** item show in the history.